 The doctor, nurse, or other health professional will use an alcohol or iodine-based cleaning solution to clean the area of your skin where you’ll get the shot.
-After that, they will put a numbing lotion or spray on that spot.
-Then you’ll get the shot.
+After that, they’ll put a numbing lotion or spray on that spot.
+Then you’ll get the shot.You should only feel a little pain.
 Afterward, you’ll wear a bandage over the injection site.

 If the shot is going into a joint that has too much fluid, your doctor will first use a separate syringe and needle to draw out the extra fluid.

 The effects of your shot can last up to several months before it wears off.

 Though it depends on your condition, your doctor will likely limit how often you get a cortisone shot to every 6 weeks and no more than four times a year.